ysyk2021/the-rise-up-roadmap-a-step-by-step-guide-to-securing-a-promotion/src/chapter-2-1.md

-Chapter 6: Identifying the Components of a Successful Promotion Strategy
+Identifying the Components of a Successful Promotion Strategy
 ========================================================================

 In order to secure a promotion, it is essential to develop a well-thought-out promotion strategy.
 This chapter will guide you through the process of identifying and understanding the key components that contribute to a successful promotion strategy.
 By focusing on these components, you can effectively position yourself for career advancement opportunities.